Sagnik-rc/Sagnik-rc/README.md

 <h3 align="center">👩‍💻  About Me</h3>

-###

 <p align="left">
-- 🎓 Currently an undergraduate Computer Science student at KIIT University.<br>
+- 🎓 Undergraduate Computer Science student<br>
-- 📚 Passionate about learning how technology shapes the world and how I can contribute to it.<br>
-- 🎶 Outside of code, you'll probably find me singing, thinking up side project ideas, or questioning how things work under the hood.
+- 🧠 Curious, growth-oriented learner with a focus on fundamentals<br>
+- 🔍 Interested in research-driven development and open-source contribution<br>
+- 🌱 Actively preparing for programs like **GSoC** and research-based opportunities<br>
 </p>

 ### 🛠️ My Tech Arsenal